ROLE OF THE CITIZENS ADVISORY COMMITTEE

 APPLY TO THE CAC

-The Transportation Authority accepts applications on a continuous basis.
 Applicants are required to attend one of the Transportation Authority's Board meetings to speak on their own behalf before being eligible for appointment by the Board of Commissioners.
-New applicants will be notified about the time and location of the Board meetings.
+New applicants will be notified about the time and location of the Board meetings, but the information is also available at www.sfcta.org/agendas.
 Once your application is received, it will remain active for two years and will be considered for any openings, unless you submit in writing a withdrawal of your candidacy.
 You must be a San Francisco resident.

 For more information regarding the application process, email Clerk@sfcta.org or call 415.522.4800.